 Note that decisions published before July 2015 are available on our archive site.

 Decision making rests primarily with the Mayor, as the GLA’s executive.
 Some decisions the Mayor is required by law to take personally.
 Some other types of decision, meeting set critieria, the Mayor has chosen to take.
 And in other cases, the Mayor delegates decisions to senior GLA staff or the Mayoral team.

 There are two main types of decision the Mayor takes: a) spending and significant policy decisions (see below); and b) planning decisions.

-Our Mayoral Scheme of Delegation (PDF) sets the detailed framework within which Mayoral decisions are taken and Mayoral powers are delegated.
+Mayoral Decision-Making in the GLA sets the detailed framework within which Mayoral decisions are taken and Mayoral powers are delegated.

 Spending and policy decisions